virgili0/Virgilio/Topics/math-fundamentals.md

 Test your knowledge with [**these**](http://webmath2.unito.it/paginepersonali/cordero/English/derivatives.pdf) exercises.

-Anyway you can find a ton of them online, and remember, that _the more you make exercise, the better!_
+Anyway you can find a ton of them online, and remember, that the more you practise, the better you will get!

 ### Linear Algebra and Matrix Algebra